-The potential use cases for user-issued assets are innumerable, and the regulations that apply to each kind of token vary widely, and are often different in every jurisdiction.
+The potential use cases for user-issued assets are innumerable.
+Regulations applied to different kinds of tokens vary widely, and are often different in every jurisdiction.
 BitShares provides the tools to allow issuers to remain compliant with all applicable regulations when issuing assets.
 This can prevent potential problems for both issuers and the accounts holding the tokens.

 Banks are simply companies that maintain a database of customer account balances and facilitate the transfer of these assets among their depositors.
 Companies like Dwolla and PayPal essentially issue deposit receipts, and then offer cheaper transfers among their users than between banks.
 With BitShares, it is now possible to move these internal databases onto the blockchain where the deposits can be used with other smart contracts such as the internal markets, escrow, or bonds.

 In talking to many different banks and exchanges, BitShares learnt a lot about what the law requires of those who wish to issue deposit receipts.

 2. Know Your Customer

 First and foremost, the issuer must know every single customer.
 BitShares supports this by enabling both whitelists and blacklists.
 Rather than requiring every issuer to whitelist every customer separately, an issuer may specify a set of identity verifiers that they trust to do this job.
 This allows issuers to benefit from the network effect of validated users without having to do any direct identity verification themselves.

 When an asset enables whitelists, no account may send or receive that asset without being on an authorized whitelist.
 Removing an account from the whitelist will freeze the account’s funds.

 3. Asset Seizing

 From time to time, an issuer may be required to seize funds as a result of a court order.
 While this may be unappealing to cryptocurrency purists, it is an unavoidable reality of trust-based assets.
 An issuer can determine whether or not they wish to revoke this privilege, but it may be a requirement in some jurisdictions.